CS-Social-Good-CalPoly/club-website/README.md

 - Push the changes from your local feature branch to your remote feature branch.
 Check the How to get started section to see how you should set up the local feature branch.
 - On Github, select your feature branch from the "branches" dropdown and then click the Pull request button
 - Leave a comment describing what changes you made:
-          **If you made a UI change, it is helpful to include a screenshot of that change**
+          **If you made a UI change, you must include a screenshot of that change**
 - Make sure to add Srirag as a reviewer!
 - **PRs are required to have a review of approval from Srirag before being merged into master.**
 - Click the Create pull request button